Lives in Raleigh USA, United States

 Joined on Jun 22, 2000

 I started with photography back in 1973 with an Ansco ShurFlash box camera.
-120 format with one of everything: lens, aperture, shutter speed.
+120 film in a 6x9 format with one of everything: lens, aperture, shutter speed.
 Took one shot at a time, and even the flash had only one flash at a time from a bulb!

 Moved from that to a 135 format rangefinder around 1976.
 Well, that gave me multiple apertures and shutter speeds.
 Quite an upgrade, actually.
 Useful with normal (50mm) and wide angle (35mm) lenses via the range finding viewfinder.
 Not too hot with telephoto lenses, though.